Houssem Ben Salem

 2022 — 2024

-Applied Data Science: Machine Learning program at the EPFL Extension School.
-This is where the quantitative finance rabbit hole started.
+Applied Data Science: Machine Learning program at the EPFL Extension School — the foundation for the data and Machine Learning work that became Lumin.

 2010 — 2012